SmartTransitLab/real-option-code/README.md

 # Switching option code with U-O stochastic process

-Sample code that are used for switching option with U-O stochastic process in this study can be found in the repository.
+Sample code used for switching options with the U-O stochastic process in this study can be found in the repository.

 Guo, Q. W., Chow, J. Y., & Schonfeld, P. (2017).
 Stochastic dynamic switching in fixed and flexible transit services as market entry-exit real options.
 Transportation research procedia, 23, 380-399.

 Paper can be access freely at: https://www.sciencedirect.com/science/article/pii/S2352146517303009

-This code example is the method that we use to find the optimal Q_h and Q_l.
+These code examples demonstrate the method we use to find the optimal Q_h and Q_l.

 o_u_simu2.m:
-This code is used to simulated for the O-U process.
+This code simulates the Ornstein-Uhlenbeck (O-U) process.

 kummerCal.m:
-This code is used to calculate the Kummer function in the four nonlinear equations.
+This code calculates the Kummer function in the four nonlinear equations.

 SolFourEqu.m:
-This code is the four nonlinear equations in our switching option.
+This code formulates the four nonlinear equations for our switching option model.

 search4d.m:
-This code is our main function that can obtain the Q_h, Q_l, A_0 and A_1 in the four nonlinear equations.
+This code serves as our main function to obtain the Q_h, Q_l, A_0 and A_1 in the four nonlinear equations.
 For solving these four equations we use a search method to find the optimal solution that minimizes the difference of the equations.